withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### videos="false"
-By default Skyscraper doesn't scrape and cache video resources because of the significant disk space required to save them.
+By default Steamscraper doesn't scrape and cache video resources because of the significant disk space required to save them.
 You can enable videos using this option.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`, `[<SCRAPING MODULE>]`